zacnider/entrofhe/docs/examples/openzeppelin/SwapERC7984ToERC20.md

 # SwapERC7984ToERC20

-Swap contract for exchanging ERC7984 confidential tokens to ERC20 tokens
+Learn how to use OpenZeppelin ERC7984 confidential tokens

-## Overview
+## 📚 Overview

 @title EntropySwapERC7984ToERC20
 @notice Swap contract for exchanging ERC7984 confidential tokens to ERC20 tokens
-@dev Demonstrates swapping confidential tokens to standard tokens This example shows:
+@dev Demonstrates swapping confidential tokens to standard tokens In this example, you will learn:
 - Swapping ERC7984 tokens to ERC20
 - Exchange rate management
-- EntropyOracle integration for random swap operations
+- encrypted randomness integration for random swap operations

 @notice Request entropy for swap with randomness
 @param tag Unique tag for entropy request